renovatebot/renovate/docs/development/issue_labeling.md

 </details>

 Add a label `good first issue` to issues that are small, easy to fix, and do-able for a newcomer.
+This label is sometimes picked up by tools or websites that try to encourage people to contribute to open source.

-Add a label `needs reproduction` if the issue can only be fixed once there's a reproduction.
+Add a label `needs reproduction` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
 Add the label `reproduced` once there is a public reproduction.

 QUESTION: When/who should use the `help wanted` label?